Home | Bibliography | Site Search | Site Map

 Existence is superfluous to need.
 Nothing need exist.
 It if did, it would not be possible to imagine [picture] the contrary.
 And if existence is unnecessary, then the essential relationship is between existence and -- not need -- but want.
 And that is the basis of Schweitzer's question.

-The first riddle of existence for Albert Schweitzer is not the existence of anything at all ("the world") but instead of our innate "will to live".
+The first riddle of existence for Albert Schweitzer is not the existence of anything at all ("the world") but instead of our "will to live" (although my discussion is different from Schweitzer's, because Schweitzer does not ask why man wants ("wills") to live at all).

-If looked at from the point of view of ethics, which is the human point of view, in the universe we find no overall purposiveness, because -- as a very general fact -- nature both creates and destroys what it creates (and we can discern no ethics behind this creation and destruction), and in the midst of this creation and destruction mankind's continued existence on earth is by no means assured.
-(Cf. Schweitzer's Civilization and Ethics xvii, and "Religion in Modern Civilization").
+If looked at from the point of view of ethics, which is the human point of view, in the universe we find no overall purposiveness, because -- as a very general fact -- nature both creates and destroys what it creates (and we can discern no ethics behind this creation and destruction), and in the midst of this creation and destruction mankind's continued existence on earth is not at all assured.
+(Cf. Schweitzer's Civilization and Ethics xvii, and "Religion in Modern Civilization" (1934)).

-Is it not, therefore, perplexing that man, whose reason tells him that existence as such (both in its that-ness and how-ness) is unintelligible, nonetheless chooses to go on living without reasons (i.e. without an answer to his perplexity)?
+Is it not, therefore, perplexing that man, whose reason tells him that existence as such (both in its that-ness and how-ness) is morally unintelligible, nonetheless chooses to go on living without reasons (i.e. without an answer to his perplexity)?
 Why does he not, as a rational being, refuse to move until he has an answer?
-Why is man willing to exist in the mist of this most fundamental of all fundamental mysteries?
+Why is man willing to exist in the mist of this most fundamental of all fundamental mysteries ("the riddle")?

 The body, source of endless trouble that it is to man (Plato, Phaedo 66c-d), forces man to live: "Hunger drives even the wolf from its cave."
 But man is not simply an animal: man is half-rational: he is not "a beast wanting discourse of reason".
 He can reason his way to self-destruction: "The door is always open" (Epictetus).

 Albert Camus thought the first question in philosophy is "Should I kill myself?"
-Well, if life is "meaningless" -- and what else does 'unintelligible as such' mean? -- then why not?
-What do we do with meaningless things if not discard them?
-[On the other hand, Beethoven's instrumental music is metaphysically meaningless, and we don't discard that.
-This sense of 'meaningless' or 'pointless' ≠ 'worthless' or 'uninteresting'.]
+Well, if life is "meaningless" -- and what else does 'unintelligible as such' mean? -- then why not, because don't we discard meaningless things?
+But Beethoven's instrumental music is meaningless (metaphysically), and we don't discard that.
+(Here the word 'meaningless' ≠ 'undesired'.)

 What would an answer look like to the question of why man wills to live?
-That the animal impulse is stronger than the rational impulse of the rational animal is apparent, but how it can be stronger is not -- That is what "astonishes", to use Wittgenstein's word -- and in that sense the question is "a question without an answer".
+That here the animal impulse is the stronger part of the rational animal is apparent, but how it can be stronger is not.
+That is what "astonishes" -- and in that sense the question is "a question without an answer".

-The only advance in [our] knowledge [of the world] that we can make is to describe more and more minutely the phenomena which make up the world and their course [which is the task of the natural sciences].
+The only advance in [our] knowledge [of the world] that we can make is to describe more and more minutely the phenomena which make up the world and their course.
 To understand the meaning of the whole -- and that is what a world-view demands -- is for us an impossibility.
-The last fact which knowledge can discover is that the world is a manifestation in every way puzzling, of the universal [i.e. of all living things] will to live.
+The last fact which knowledge can discover is that the world is a manifestation in every way puzzling, of the universal will to live.
 (Civilization and Ethics, 2nd rev. ed.
 (1929), tr.
 C.T.
 Campion, p. x)

 Not every thinker about ethics has sought to root ethics in a world-view.
 Thinkers as different as Socrates and Kant have not.
-But although such an ethics can exist, can it provide the necessary motive force to make one want to affirm both the worth of life and the world and contribute to their perfecting?
+But although such an ethics can exist, does it provide the necessary motive force to make one want to affirm both the worth of life and of the world and contribute to their perfecting (which is what Schweitzer thought an ethics must aim to do)?

-Even [in my childhood], it became clear to me that which we label ... "life" remains in its own essential nature for ever inexplicable.
+Even [in my childhood], it became clear to me that which we label Force or "Life" remains in its own essential nature for ever inexplicable.
 (Memoirs of Childhood and Youth, tr.
 Campion (1924), p.
-52-53; cf. M. O'C. Drury's writing about "a problem to which the notion of a "solution" does not make sense" and of "keeping wonder secure".
-Both Drury and Schweitzer were medical doctors, men of science, and their ideas are not an "attack on science" (DW p.
-73-4))
+52-53)

 "... in every way mysterious of the will to live."
 This shows that metaphysics is, or is always, "on a deeper level".
 Because a botanist might say in response, There is no mystery about it that natural science has not solved or will not solve: we can show how this flower develops from a seed; we can describe its whole life and death cycle.
 There is nothing mysterious here.
 And if you ask "Yes, but why all this?" then the answer is that the question you are trying to pose is merely an undefined combination of words, the result of following a false grammatical analogy: man acts with purpose, assigning reasons for what he chooses to do -- and therefore life itself must have a purpose, a reason for being as well.
-But there is no "therefore" here; language-meaning is not created by syntax alone (cf. "Where is the book?"
-On the table.
+But there is no "therefore" here; language-meaning is not created by syntax alone (cf. "Where is the brain?"
+In the head.
 "Where is the mind?").
-Nevertheless! metaphysics says.
+"Nonetheless!" metaphysics proclaims.

 Schweitzer: all we know